European banks shine as bond trading rebounds

 “The other good news is the overall strong capital generation this quarter.”

 Fourth-quarter trends at the European banks mirror that of Wall Street.
-JPMorgan and Citi’s bond trading revenues jumped 86% and 49%, respectively.
+JPMorgan (JPM.N) and Citi’s (C.N) bond trading revenues jumped 86% and 49%, respectively.

 In Europe, BNP Paribas’ fixed income trading jumped 62.5% to 820 million euros and returns from equity trading and prime services rose more than three times.

-More clues on how trading is faring at European banks will come when Barclays, one of the biggest players in bond trading, reports its fourth-quarter results on Feb 13.
+More clues on how trading is faring at European banks will come when Barclays (BARC.L), one of the biggest players in bond trading, reports its fourth-quarter results on Feb 13.

 But the outperformance, in part, also reflects the weak fourth quarter in 2018 when investment banks reported a big drop in trading revenues due to a sharp sell-off in financial markets.